Today’s Reading: Matthew 26:69-75; Mark 14:66-72, 16:14; Luke 22:54b-62, 24:12, 36-43; John 18:25-27, 20:3-10, 19-23 and 21:15-25

 He denied it, saying, “No, I am not.”

 I cannot imagine how Peter felt in that moment.
-His words to Jesus, “I’m ready to die for you” must have come back to his mind.
-I do know what it feels like to regret something I have done or said, or to be ashamed of my lack of faith, or to miss an opportunity to represent Jesus in a situation.
+His words to Jesus must have come back to him – “I’m ready to die for you.”
+I do not know how Peter felt but I do know what it feels like to regret something I have done or said, or to be ashamed of my lack of faith, or to miss an opportunity to represent Jesus in a situation.
 I know the feelings of guilt when the Holy Spirit tugs on my heart to do something and I freeze, the moment lost forever.
-I know all too well the feeling of knowing I have sinned and knowing I need Jesus’ forgiveness, even though I do not deserve it.
+I know all too well the feeling of realizing I have sinned and knowing I need Jesus’ forgiveness, even though I do not deserve it.
 Because Peter was an emotional and passionate man, I imagine he experienced all of this to a higher degree than I can comprehend.

 After Jesus’ resurrection from the dead, he appeared to his disciples and said the words that must have been like salve on Peter’s wounds, “Peace be with you” (John 20:19).
 Yes, peace was exactly what Peter had been without for three days and exactly what he needed from Jesus.